potyeszmate/PacMan/README.md

 # PacMan
-Uni Bsc project: A dummy PacMan project in javascript.
+Uni BSc project: A dummy PacMan project in javascript.